 Likewise, there is only one law that is higher than the law of sin and death.
 There is only one law that overcomes the law of sin and death that brings sickness and disease into your life.
 The only way to be set free from the law of sin and death is when the law of the Spirit of life in Christ Jesus is released into your life.

 So how is this law released?
 Notice that Romans 8:2 starts with the word "for”.
 This means that it is connected with the previous verse, Romans 8:1.
 So the law of the Spirit of life is released when you receive the gift of no condemnation into your life!

-It is only when you are in Christ that you are free to think, because Christ came to set you free.
-And if the Son sets you free, you shall be free indeed!
-(John 8:36) There is a freedom that comes when you know that you are not condemned because you are in Christ.
+Beloved, there is a freedom that comes when you know that you are not condemned because you are in Christ.
 And when you receive the gift of no condemnation, you release the power to overcome the law of sin and death in your life!

 The Power To Go And Sin No More

 In John 8:1–6, Jesus was at the temple when the scribes and Pharisees brought to Him a woman who had been caught in the very act of adultery.
 They tried to test Jesus by asking Him whether she should be stoned according to the law of Moses.